What Happens After Mediation Settlement?

-Mediation is a form of alternative dispute resolution where a neutral third party, known as a mediator, assists the parties in reaching a mutually acceptable settlement.
-However, nothing agreed upon during mediation is binding until a mediation settlement agreement is written and signed by all parties.
+Mediation is a form of alternative dispute resolution.
+A neutral third party, known as a mediator, assists the parties in reaching a mutually acceptable settlement.
+However, nothing is agreed upon during mediation until a mediation settlement agreement is written and signed by all parties.

-Signing a mediation agreement does not mean you will see your money immediately, and sometimes issues may arise, putting the validity of the agreement into question.
+Signing a mediation agreement does not mean you will see your money immediately.
+Sometimes, issues may arise, putting the agreement’s validity into question.
 As a result, what happens after mediation depends on the complexity of your case and the sophistication of the parties involved.

 What’s In a Mediation Settlement Agreement?